sccn/sccn.github.io/others/Running_EEGLAB_on_Octave.md

 Why Octave?
 ---

-Matlab, although quite efficient, can be expensive.
+MATLAB, although quite efficient, can be expensive.
 We have attempted to tackle this problem and, as of 2018, we are supporting Octave (command line calls only, no graphic support).
-In our tests, Octave is about 50% slower than Matlab, but this can easily be compensated by increasing the number of processors assigned to a specific processing task.
+In our tests, Octave is about 50% slower than MATLAB, but this can easily be compensated by increasing the number of processors assigned to a specific processing task.
 Note that EEGLAB functions have not been parallelized (except for a few rare exceptions).
-Therefore, you are required to open a Octave/Matlab session on each node and run custom scripts you write to take advantage of your parallel processing capability.
+Therefore, you are required to open a Octave/MATLAB session on each node and run custom scripts you write to take advantage of your parallel processing capability.

 # Running EEGLAB on Octave